ovh/docs/pages/cloud/dedicated/getting-started-with-dedicated-server/guide.en-ie.md

 ![Customise the partition configuration](images/SSH_14.png){.thumbnail}

-As we are installing a dedicated server (or a VPS), make sure to select "Dedicated" from the drop down menu.
+As we are installing a dedicated server (or a VPS), make sure to select "Dedicated" from the drop-down menu.

 In the new window, enter an ID (a name of your choice) and the key itself (of type RSA, ECDSA or Ed25519) into the respective fields.

 ![Customise the partition configuration](images/SSH_12.png){.thumbnail}

-For a detailed explanation on how to generate SSH keys, please refer to [this guide](https://docs.ovh.com/ie/en/public-cloud/create-ssh-keys).
+For a detailed explanation on how to generate SSH keys, please refer to [this guide](../../public-cloud/create-ssh-keys).

 > [!primary]
 >
 > Some operating systems or platforms, such as Plesk and Windows, require a licence to be purchased prior to installation.
-You can buy this [licence from OVHcloud](https://www.ovh.ie/dedicated_servers/distributions/), or from a reseller.
+You can buy this [licence from OVHcloud](https://www.ovhcloud.com/en-ie/bare-metal/os/), or from a reseller.
 You will then need to integrate it manually, through the operating system itself, or through your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager).
+>
 You can manage your licences in the Control Panel in the `Bare Metal Cloud`{.action} section under `Licences`{.action}.
-In this section, you can also order licences (via the `Order`{.action} button on the right), or add your own SPLA Windows or SPLA SQL server licence (via the `Add an SPLA licence`{.action} button on the right).
+In this section, you can also order licences or add your own SPLA Windows or SPLA SQL server licence (via the `Actions`{.action} button).
 >

 ### Logging on to your server